 Until there is a court order, either parent can keep the children, but as soon as you do, the other party will take the matter to court.
 The better practice is to file, and ask the court to enter temporary orders while the matter proceeds.

 Once criminal charges are brought,only the state can drop them.
 The person who initially complained is the victim, and as such their wishes will be considered, but are not determinative of whether or not the charges will be dropped.

 Yes, but your problems with your neighbor may get worse while in court.
 Neighbor disputes are horrible, and usually continue until one of the parties moves away.
 They are also expensive, and seldom will be taken on a contingency fee by an attorney.
-The reason they are so bad is because you can't...Read more »
+The reason they are so bad is because you...Read more »

 My husband has always had suspicions about the paternity of a child that was born during his marriage to his first wife.
 My husband does not have any contact with this child because his ex-wife never allowed him to.
 As a matter of fact, this child does not even acknowledge my husband is his father....
 Read more »